mmistakes/minimal-mistakes/_posts/2012-05-22-readability-post.md

 ---
 layout: post
 title: "Testing Readability with a Bunch of Text"
-tagline: "A bunch of hipster ipsum for ya head."
 description: "A ton of text to test readability."
 tags: [sample post, readability, test]
 ---